 The high protein diet can be followed quickly and customized according to each individual’s food preferences and the objectives that are pursued and related to health.
 For example:

 - A diet with low carbohydrate and high protein content can be structured to keep blood sugar stable.

 - If you are not going to consume milk products, you can make a diet without dairy and high in protein.

 - The vegetarian diets can have a high protein content if eggs or dairy and lots of legumes and some plant proteins are included.

 Among the basic guidelines to follow a protein diet we have:

-- Make a list of foods and keep a diary : It is necessary to know and select foods that provide high protein values and allow to build a daily regimen with the desired objectives of calories and macronutrients.
+- Please make a list of foods and keep a diary: It is necessary to know and select foods that provide high protein values and build a daily regimen with the desired calories and macronutrients.

 - Eat twenty-five to thirty grams of protein in each meal: To promote muscle maintenance, weight loss, and good health.